Integrate Pendo with ThoughtSpot Embed

 The above information will be used as metadata in the Pendo install script.
 For more information, refer to the Pendo Documentation.

-Step 2: Create an integration script๐Ÿ”—
+Step 2: Create an integration script🔗

 The integration requires a script that is designed to install and initialize the Pendo agent within your embed environment.
-You can either create your own integration script or use the sample JavaScript provided by ThoughtSpot.

 The integration script typically includes the following components: